Social Isolation Due to Disability

-People with Disabilities experience the highest rate of unemployment in America, a fact that is well-known.
-A large number of us are also on programs such as SSDI or SSI.
+People with Disabilities experience the highest rate of unemployment in America, a well-known fact.
+Many us are also on programs such as SSDI or SSI.
 In other words, we are certainly not wealthy; we are not even financially, 'comfortable,' enough to have six months of money set aside in case of trouble.
 Many of us struggle to make it through the month financially; having to choose between medications we need and food to eat in some cases.

 Chronic pain and living with it finds me taking a couple of medications to live with it.
 One of them is actually a medication I have taken to control epilepsy in the past - Neurontin.
 The other is Tramadol.
 Between the two of them, I find myself feeling rather dopey at times, so I try to be strict about the amount of these medications I take.
 With arthritis in my feet, ankles, and knees (and apparently elsewhere), there is no denying the need for these medications, unfortunately.
 If I choose not to take these medications, the pain levels I experience is intolerable.

-All of the above can make a non-disabled person read this and think, 'Geez - what a bunch of killjoy's.'
-There are also all of the stigma's that have been around for far too long related to People with Disabilities to deal with.
-The fact of the matter is - we as People with Disabilities are neither, 'killjoy's,' or any of the stigmatizing nonsense that non-disabled persons dump on us.
+All of this can make a non-disabled person read this and think, 'Jeez - what a bunch of killjoys.'
+There are also all the stigma's that have been around for far too long related to People with Disabilities to deal with.
+The fact of the matter is - we as People with Disabilities are neither, 'killjoy's,' nor any of the stigmatizing nonsense that non-disabled persons dump on us.

 I suggest that we, as People with Disabilities, many times know our limitations more than non-disabled persons.
 We know what we are capable of and what we are not.
 What this sounds like to me is that our disabilities have helped us to reach mature adulthood, something so many non-disabled persons apparently lack.
 While many people without disabilities party all night long and then drag themselves to work in the morning looking like dirt, People with Disabilities know when to quit and show up ready to do a good job.